-- 10. Information required on application: - the name and address of the person shipping the pest, plant or other matter and the person to whom it is being shipped; - the name (Common and Latin) or a description of the pest, plant or other matter:

-- the purpose for which the pest, plant or other matter is to be admitted into Canada; - the place at which the pest, plant or other matter will enter Canada and its destination within Canada; - the means by which the pest, plant or other matter will be transported and the precautions that will be taken to prevent the spreading of any pest while being transported; - the place where the pest, plant or other matter was propagated, produced or obtained. - 11.
-Documents specified by the permit: e.g., phytosanitary certificate, certificate of inspection, certificate or treatment, certificate of origin, affidavit. - 12.
-No. - 13.
-No.
+- 10. Information required on application: - the name and address of the person shipping the pest, plant or other matter and the person to whom it is being shipped; - the name (Common and Latin) or a description of the pest, plant or other matter: - the purpose for which the pest, plant or other matter is to be admitted into Canada; - the place at which the pest, plant or other matter will enter Canada and its destination within Canada; - the means by which the pest, plant or other matter will be transported and the precautions that will be taken to prevent the spreading of any pest while being transported; - the place where the pest, plant or other matter was propagated, produced or obtained.

+- 11. The documents specified on the permit (e.g., phytosanitary certificate, certificate of inspection, certificate of treatment, certificate of origin, affidavit, etc.) are required upon importation.

+- 12. No.

+- 13. No.